kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-Digital-Ocean.md

 last_updated: 22 Dec 2018
 ---

-Easy admins and semi-admins
+On this page we want to explain how to install JATOS on a server on DigitalOcean.
+We tried to keep this tutorial as easy as possible: if everything runs smoothly you don't have to use the terminal at all.

-[DigitalOcean](https://www.digitalocean.com/) is a cloud provider (like AWS, Google Cloud, Azure etc.) that is comparatively easy to use and has good documentation.
+[DigitalOcean](https://www.digitalocean.com/) is a cloud provider (like _AWS_, _Google Cloud_, _Azure_ etc.) that is comparatively easy to use and has good documentation.
 They offer something called _Droplets_ and _One-Click Apps_ which is just a fancy name for a pre-installed server in the cloud.

-Link to privacy
-Link to AWS docs
-Link AWS to here
-Link Server installation to here

-**Danger: Will cost money.
-A server in the cloud doesn't come for free.
-You will need a credit card.**
+**Keep in mind: A server in the cloud will cost money and you will need a credit card.**

 ## Prerequisites

 You need to get an account with [DigitalOcean](https://www.digitalocean.com/).

 ## Setup a simple JATOS server on DigitalOcean

 We want to set up a simple JATOS server without encryption (HTTPS) or a domain name.

-1. Use this [link](https://cloud.digitalocean.com/droplets/new?image=docker-18-04) to create a Droplet with _Docker_ on _Ubuntu_ pre-installed (currently it's called _Docker 18.06.1-ce-3 on 18.04_).
+1. Use this [link](https://cloud.digitalocean.com/droplets/new?image=docker-18-04) to create a Droplet with _Docker_ on _Ubuntu_ pre-installed.
 Do not press _Create_ yet - we need to set up things first.

    ![Selected One-Click App with Docker on Ubuntu](images/Screenshot-DigitalOcean-createDroplet-oneClickApp.png)

-   Your sreen should look similar to this one: Selected One-Click App with Docker on Ubuntu
+   Your sreen should look similar to this one: Selected _One-Click App_ with _Docker_ on _Ubuntu_ (currently it's called _Docker 18.06.1-ce-3 on 18.04_)

-1. Scroll down to _Choose a size_: JATOS usually runs fine with 1 GB memory and 1 CPU - so the smallest size usually enough (currently it cost $5/month)
+1. Scroll down to _Choose a size_: JATOS usually runs fine with 1 GB memory and 1 CPU - so the smallest size is usually enough (currently it cost $5/month)

-1. Scroll down to _Choose region_: You can actually choose any, but best is to choose one that is near to your participants to reduce loading time.
+1. Scroll down to _Choose region_: You can actually use any you want, but best is to choose one that is near to your participants to reduce loading time.

-1. _Select additional options_: Here activate **User Data** and put the following script in the text field
+1. _Select additional options_: Here activate **User Data** and copy+paste the following script in the text field:

    ```shell
    #!/bin/bash